 Positivity and rationality are the antithesis of imposter syndrome

 When you tell doubting inner voices they’re wrong, you train your mind to reverse negative thought patterns.
-Your disciplined mind will start to look past obstacles and see potential.
-Your decision-making is firmly rooted in logic, not emotion.
-Train yourself to see what you do well, not what you lack.
+Your disciplined mind looks past obstacles and sees potential.
+Decisions are firmly rooted in logic, not emotion.

-These Changes Make It Easier to Add Top Performers to Your Sales Leadership Team
+These Changes Make It Easier to Add Top Performers to Your Executive leadership Team

 1. Company values matter